fairtale5/Karmie/docs/core/todo/keys_and_queries_optimization.md

   - Example: `usr_01ARZ3NDEKTSV4RRFFQ69G5FAV_usrName_johndoe_`
   - ULID: Unique identifier for the user (must be uppercase)
-  - Username: Sanitized username for readability
+  - Username: Sanitized username for readability and querying
   - Validation:
     - Username: 3-30 chars, alphanumeric + hyphen, can be both upper or lower case, no spaces.
     - Username uniqueness enforced by backend.
 Uniqueness ignores case.
 This means that `johndoe` and `JohnDoe` are considered the same username.